timone019/meet/README.md

 This project is a **Serverless Progressive Web Application (PWA)** built with **React** and developed using a **Test-Driven Development (TDD)** technique.

+In the Meet app, serverless functions will be used to handle requests and responses with the Google Calendar API.
+When a user wants to view upcoming events, a serverless function will be triggered to fetch this data from the API.
+This approach allows the Meet app to scale automatically based on demand, as serverless functions run only when they're needed.
+This means the app can handle a large number of requests during peak times and no resources are wasted when demand is low.
+Additionally, serverless architecture can help reduce costs and simplify operations, as you don't need to manage any server infrastructure.

 ## Key Features

 - **Serverless:** This means the application can scale automatically and you only pay for what you use.